Cube-OS/cubeOS/hal/rust-hal/rust-i2c/README.md

-# I2C Library for Rust in KubOS
+# I2C Library for Rust in CubeOS

 This library provides abstractions for performing I2C operations in Rust.